census-instrumentation/opencensus-website/content/core-concepts/tracing.md

 represent a HTTP request, an RPC, a server handler, a database query or a section customly marked in user code.

+For example:

 ![A trace](/img/trace-trace.png)

 Above, you see a trace with various spans.
 In order to respond to `/messages`, several other internal requests are made.
-First, we are checking if the user is authenticated, we are trying to get the results from the cache.
-It is a cache miss, hence we query the database for the results, we cache the results back, and respond back to the user.

-There are two types of spans:

-* **Root span**: Root spans don't have a parent span.
-They are the first span. `/messages` span above is a root span.
-* **Child span**: Child spans have an existing span as their parent.
+Firstly, we check if the user is authenticated.
+Next we check if their messages were cached.
+Since their message wasn't cached, that's a cache miss and we then fetch their content from MySQL, cache it and then provide the response containing their messages.

+A span may or may not have a parent span:

+* A span without a parent is called a **"root span"** for example span "/messages"
+* A span with a parent is called a **"child span"** for example spans "auth", "cache.Get", "mysql.Query", "cache.Put"

-Spans are identified with an ID and are associated to a trace.
+Spans are identified with a SpanID and each span belongs to a single trace.
-These identifiers and options byte together are called span context.
+These identifiers and options byte together are called **Span Context**.
-Inside the same process, span context is propagated in a context object.
+Inside the same process, **Span context** is propagated in a context object.
 When crossing process boundaries, it is serialized into protocol headers.
-The receiving end can read the span context and create child spans.
+The receiving end can read the **Span context** and create child spans.

+Each trace is uniquely identified by a TraceID which all constituent spans will share.

 #### Name

-Span names represent what span does.
+Span names are symbolic of the what span does.
 Span names should be statistically meaningful.
 Most tracing backend and analysis tools use span names to auto generate reports for the represented work.